Fixes the Internet! Self-healing nanobots for your website! ...or at least, automatically reloads broken images and other page resources.

 Can I use this with a Content Delivery Network (CDN)?

 Yes.
 Depending on the CDN it may or may not limit what AutoMedic can check and reload, as some resources may be considered 'cross-domain' due to this.
 Specifically that is, for stylesheets, that depending on the domain they are loaded from they may be treated as external stylesheets if the resource URL is for a CDN on another domain.
-There are workarounds in place for external stylesheets however, you read that section for more details.
-As for iframes, they are unlikely to be affected because their URL would be on your domain not the CDN (and those are the only ones that can be checked anyway.)
+There are workarounds in place for external stylesheets however, so read that section for more details.

 Can I use this on non-Wordpress sites?